markmbaum/emf/README.md

-This code is intended to exactly replicate the results of FIELDS by following the conceptual guidelines laid out in the Electric Power Research Institute's "Big Red Book" (exact title/citation unknown at the moment).
+This code is intended to exactly replicate the results of FIELDS by following the conceptual guidelines laid out in the Electric Power Research Institute's "Red Book" (some more information on this source below).
 The FIELDS source code is not released, so a line-by-line replication of the calculations isn't possible.
 However, the physics are pretty manageable and this version of the code has been able to reproduce FIELDS results to a very high degree of